IMSmobile/app/docs/howToUpdateGraphics.md

 ```

 ## Change Splash Screen
-The splashscreen is the loading screen that appears during app startup.
+The splash screen is the loading screen that appears during app startup.
 To change the splash screen, follow these steps:
 1. Replace the splash-file in /resources with a new graphic.
   Requirements for new graphic:
    - `png`, `psd` or `ai` file format